This guide presents an overview of important tips and links that contribute to your better orientation at the faculty at the beginning of your study.

 • At the checkout, attach your CU student card to the reader, the subsidy will be deducted when paying.

-• In case of problems, contact Mr. Zdeněk Procházka.
+• In case of problems, contact Mr Zdeněk Procházka.

 Libraries

-Subjects in the winter semester of the first year of General Medicine
+How about subjects in the winter semester of the first year of General Medicine

-Anatomy, Histology and Embryology I.
+Anatomy, Histology and Embryology

 Due to the load of study, this is the most difficult subject in the first year, in which a thorough continuous preparation from the first day of study really pays off, as it will significantly increase the anticipated chances of success in the final exam.
 In addition to the considerable amount of morphological knowledge, it is necessary to master the applied Latin nomenclature of individual structures of the human body.
 Emphasis is placed on systemic, topographical, imaging and clinical anatomy, structure and function of human body tissues, development of the human individual before birth and basic developmental defects.
 It is essential to understand and be able to clarify what a given structure looks like, how it develops, how it can be visualized, what is its function and clinical significance.